kcp-dev/api-syncagent/docs/content/publish-resources/templating.md

 * Templates should not output random values, as those can lead to reconcile loops and higher load on the service cluster.
 * Any leading and trailing whitespace will be automatically trimmed from the template's output.
+* All "objects" mentioned in this documentation refer technically to an `unstructured.Unstructured` value's `.Object` field, i.e. the JSON-decoded representation of a Kubernetes object.

 ## Functions